peterblazejewicz/raspberry-pi-setup/README.md

 #### Disable WiFi on boot

-Add a line `dtoverlay=pi3-disable-wifi` to boot configuration:
+On device with built-in WiFi add a line `dtoverlay=pi3-disable-wifi` to boot configuration:

 ```bash
 cd /Volumes/boot